spencertipping/ni/doc/ni_by_example_2.md

 Also, note that the paths for the HDFS I/O operators must be absolute; thus HDFS I/O operators start with **three** slashes, for example: `$ ni hdfst:///user/bilow/data ...`

-####`HS[mapper] [combiner] [reducer]`: Hadoop Streaming MapReduce Job

-`HS` creates a hadoop streaming job with a given mapper, combiner, and reducer (specified as `ni` operators).
-Any `ni` snippet can be used for the mapper, combiner, and reducer.

-Two shorthands for common Hadoop Streaming jobs exist:

-* `_` skips the mapper/reducer/combiner.
-* `:` applies the trivial operation (i.e. redirect STDIN to STDOUT) for the mapper/reducer/combiner.

-A useful Hadoop Streaming job that repartitions your data, for example, to be used in an HDFS join is the following:

-`$ ni ...
-HS:_:`

-It has a trivial map step, no combiner, and a trivial reducer; it looks like nothing is being done, but due to the shuffle in the MapReduce

-If the reducer step is skipped with `_`, the output may not be sorted, as one might expect from a Hadoop operation.
-Use `:` for the reducer to ensure that output is sorted correctly.

-####Developing Hadoop Streaming Jobs

-In fact, `HS` is actually a combination of two operations, `H` and `S`. `H` initiates a Hadoop Job, and `S` indicates that the job is a streaming job.

-outputs the name of the directory where the output has been placed.

-`ni` handles the creation of input and output paths for Hadoop, and the output of a Hadoop Streaming job is a path to the data where your data is stored.

-Since the output of the Hadoop Streaming job is a directory, the To read data from the output of a Hadoop Streaming job

-You can convert a hadoop streaming job to a `ni` job without Hadoop streaming via the following identity:

-`$ ni ...
-HS[mapper][combiner][reducer]` = `$ ni ... mapper (g combiner) g reducer`

-This allows you

-**Exercise**: Write a `ni` spell that counts the number of instances of each word in the `ni` source using Hadoop Streaming job.
-All of the tools needed for it (except the Hadoop cluster) are included in the first two chapters of this tutorial.
-Once you have it working, see how concise you can make your program.

 ####Using HDFS paths in Hadoop Streaming Jobs:

 If you want to use data in HDFS for Hadoop Streaming jobs, you need to use a quoted path, as in:

 ```
 $ ni \'hdfst://<abspath> HS...
 ```